Chair of Governors | Andrew Kinsey

 My working life (before school governance) was spent in the electricity supply industry where I spent thirty years endeavouring to keep the lights on.
 When the industry was privatised, those of us over a certain (relatively young) age were encouraged to take early retirement.
 I accepted the inevitable and complied in 1992.

-I am Chair of the Resources Committee and also serve on the Strategy Committee.
+I am Chair of the Finance Committee and also serve on the Strategy Committee and the Headteacher Performance Management Group.
+I am link governor for English.

 I am Chair of the People and Buildings Committee and through this role, I am often involved in interviewing new members of staff.
 I am also a member of the Strategies Committee and link governor for the Foundation Stage.